QuanticPony/itfit/examples/1-quickstart.md

 # 1. Quickstart

-Lets start really easy.
+Lets start with something really easy.
 Fit a line with some noise $\xi$ and save a figure with the plot.

 $$
 f(x) = m\cdot x + n + \xi